Bartender (manga): Spin-offs

-Anime adaptation
+Anime

-Bartender was adapted into an eleven episode anime series directed by Masaki Watanabe, written by Yasuhiro Imagawa, and produced by Palm Studio.
+Bartender was adapted into an 11-episode anime series, directed by Masaki Watanabe, written by Yasuhiro Imagawa, and produced by Palm Studio.
 The anime uses New Wave film methods, including breaking the fourth wall, "stagy narration, [and] odd transitions".
 It also explores staging techniques, such as monologues, spotlights, and half-screens showing storyteller and narrated story at the same time.
-It was broadcast on Fuji TV with the first episode airing on October 15, 2006, and the last episode airing on December 31, 2006.
-Pony Canyon compiled the series and released it on five separate DVDs between December 20, 2006 and April 18, 2007.
+It aired on Fuji TV from October 15 to December 31, 2006.
+Pony Canyon compiled the series and released it on five separate DVDs between December 20, 2006, and April 18, 2007.
 Anime Limited announced at MCM London Comic Con 2018 that they had acquired the series for release in the United Kingdom and Ireland.
 Two years later, Anime Limited announced the license for Northern America and a partnership with Shout!
 Factory to release the series.
-It was released both digitally and on a two-disc Blu-ray set on January 19, 2021 in the United Kingdom, Ireland, the United States and Canada.
+It was released both digitally and on a two-disc Blu-ray set on January 19, 2021, in the United Kingdom, Ireland, the United States and Canada.